thescientist13/lit-v3-ssr-demo/README.md

     this.products = [];
   }

+  // assuming this worked to escape from the Shadow DOM createRenderRoot() {
+    return this;
+  }

   // assuming we get some sort of async support async connectedCallback() {
     this.products = await fetch('http://example.com/api/products').then(resp => resp.json());